CloudNativeEntrepreneur/sveltekit-eventsourced-funnel/README.md

 ## Further Reading

-`sourced` has been around for several years for build event sourced models for backend services.
+`sourced` has been around for several years for building event sourced models for backend services.
 This means with `sourced` you can build your "model" microservices in the same way you build your front end models.

 * https://hackernoon.com/complicated-patterns-arent-always-that-complicated-usually-it-s-the-simple-ones-that-bite-you-caf870f2bf03